Sponsored by Bob’s Red Mill.

-The icing is just 2 Tablespoons room temperature butter or vegan butter whisked vigorously with 1 cup powdered sugar, 1-1/2 Tablespoons hot water, and 1/2 teaspoon vanilla.
-I tried this recipe with a cream cheese frosting and this simple butter + powdered sugar version knocks it out of the park – tastes like Cinnabon!
+The icing is just room temperature butter or vegan butter whisked vigorously with powdered sugar, hot water, and vanilla.
+I’ve tried topping these rolls with cream cheese frosting and this simple butter + powdered sugar version knocks it out of the park – tastes like Cinnabon!

 Can You Reheat Gluten Free Cinnamon Rolls?

-These rolls are best enjoyed warm (duh) though they actually reheat FABULOUSLY.
+These rolls are best enjoyed warm though they do reheat FABULOUSLY.
 Just microwave a roll on a plate for 20 seconds or so.
-Also YES, you can make them a day ahead of time!
+Also YES, you can make them a day ahead of time.
 Directions are in the notes section of the recipe card below.
-I hope these gluten free cinnamon rolls bring you as much joy as they do for us!
-ENJOY!
+I hope these gluten free cinnamon rolls bring you as much joy as they do for us – ENJOY!

 Yes, you can be gluten-free and have your cinnamon rolls too!
 Gluten-Free Cinnamon Rolls are sweet, fluffy, and made from pantry staples.

 - 1/4 cup butter or vegan butter

 - 1/3 cup + 1 Tablespoon sugar, divided

 - 2-1/4 teaspoons Bob’s Red Mill Active Dry Yeast (or 1 packet of yeast)